goderich/dissertation/dissertation.md

 Since Plngawan, Klesan, S'uli, and Matu'aw distinguish word-final *-liʔ* from *-lit*, while Matu'uwal, Squliq, and Skikun do not, then the former must have preserved the distinction, while the latter merged the two syllables together.

 Why this specific syllable?
 One possibility is that this syllable was a derivational suffix for male register forms (@sec:gender-register presents an overview of the gender register system).
-We can see the affix in words like Matu'uwal *qabuliʔ* 'ashes' and Squliq *həmaliʔ* 'tongue' when we compare them with PAn forms \*qabu 'ashes' and \*Sema 'tongue' (Matu'uwal has *həmaʔ* 'tongue').
+We can see the affix in words like Matu'uwal *qabuliʔ* 'ashes' and Squliq *həmaliʔ* 'tongue' when we compare them with PAn forms \*qabu 'ashes' and \*Səma 'tongue' (Matu'uwal has *həmaʔ* 'tongue').
 The original suffix \*-lit must have been replaced with *-liʔ* in Squliq, Skikun, and Matu'uwal, and this replacement then triggered an analogical change even in words where /lit/ was part of the root, as in Matu'uwal *qumaliʔ* 'to peel', cf. Plngawan *ʔumalit*, PAn \*qaNiC.

 Thus these words would have originally ended in \*-lit, and were only changed in Squliq, Skikun, and Matu'uwal.
 This also agrees with the evidence in Seediq, where cognates all have a final \<c\> [t͡s] (< \*-t).